How to become

 You could do this at a university or a conservatoire.
 You'll usually specialise in one main instrument and study a second instrument.

-Some music degrees focus more on music theory than performance, so research the courses carefully to make sure they're right for you.
+Some music degrees focus more on music theory than performance, so research courses carefully to make sure they're right for you.

 Entry requirements